bayreuth-politics/R24/docs/index.markdown

 ## Take-Home Exam

-You will find the take-home exam on this website on 20 January and will submit your response by 17 February at 12pm (midday) via email.
+You can accessthe take-home exam **now via the menu on the left** and will submit your response by 17 February at 12pm (midday) via email.

-You will have to choose your own data to work with.
-Make sure you have a reasonably large number of observations and a few variables of interest.
-Common sources are the Harvard Dataverse (data from published papers), keggle, the European Social Survey, the Afrobarometer, and the Quality of Government Dataset.
-You may well know other sources of interest or from your specific field and are welcome to use these as well.
-You must not use any of the datasets we worked with in the Scripts (with the excepion of QoG).

-If you would like me to have a look at your data, so send me your file in time before 20 January.

-## Exam Registration

-If you want to take the exam, make sure to register for the exam by 20 December on CampusOnline.
 ________